jorroll/rschedule/docs/README.md

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.
 All objects in rSchedule are immutable.

-At this point, the library's core functionality is feature complete and the tests are passing.
-This being said, I'm still adjusting the library ahead of a 1.0 release as I dog food it in my own app.
-If you're looking for something more mature, check out [rrulejs](https://github.com/jakubroztocil/rrule).

 ### Installation

 ```bash